 - Please use one form per rental address as all addresses are linked to their parcel identification numbers.

-- Note that previous registration of a rental unit or units does not confer continuous rights to renewal.
-This is an annual renewal process which runs each calendar year of January 1st through December 31st.
+- Note that registration of a rental unit or units does not confer continuous rights to renewal.
+This is an annual renewal process which runs each calendar year from January 1st through December 31st.

-- If you no longer are renting a property, please complete the non-rental certification and sign off on the bottom as indicated.
+- If you no longer are renting a property, please complete the non-rental certification section of the form and sign off on the bottom as indicated.
 The property will then be removed from the master list.